Registration is done on a first come first served basis, as space is available. We cannot hold spots without completed registration.

 Our Billing Calendar will indicate the dates we are closed for the Thanksgiving, Christmas and New Year holidays.
 We are open for all other holidays and school closures.
 We will not have Kids’ Day Out, Kids’ Night Out, or birthday parties on the dates we are closed.

-Tuition will be drafted on the 4th of every month for the next session. $35.00 will be added for each declined withdraw or charge.
+Tuition will be drafted on last day of every month for the next session. $35.00 will be added for each declined withdraw or charge.
 If a payment has been declined and corrective action is not taken, we reserve the right to release the spot to another child.
 We do not send out receipts of payment so you are encouraged to check your statements monthly.

 Attendance in class is the first step to progress in gymnastics.
 We hope that our students make every effort to attend all classes regularly.
 However, if something comes up that prevents attendance, we do not refund for missed classes, nor do we have space for make-up opportunities.
 You can, however, request a discounted pass for a Kids’ Day Out or Kids’ Night Out event (whichever is appropriate for the student’s age).
 We will allow for only one pass per session and they must be utilized within 60 days of the date issued.

 We ask that you do not bring your child to class if you suspect that they may be contagious or if they are not feeling well.
 Sometimes flipping doesn’t help an already sick child.
 Please inform coaches of any injuries prior to class so they may modify the curriculum appropriately.
-Cover all open wounds or skin rashes.
+Cover all open wounds or skin rashes even if you aren’t sure if they are contagious.
+Any signs of uncovered cuts, lesions, or rashes will result in removal from class until they are covered properly.

 Vacations/Leaves of Absence